apa64/road-to-ecs/README.md

 ### `ecs_03_map.p8`

 Draw a map and do map cell based movement.
+Only the player is an entity, map is not.
+There's also a shortcut `e_player` to avoid looping through `ents` just to search for the player. `pos` component represents map coordinates.
+MBoffin's Top-down-game tutorial inspired the map and camera functionality.

 ### `ecs_04_collision`